dennisdevio/milestone-project-2/README.md

 ## Features
+The website has a favicon that can be used as an app icon on mobile devices.
+Take a look here.

+#### Features Left to Implement
 I will possibly implement a dark theme with inverted colors.
 I find this very useful as it is very easy on the eyes.
 It is a feature I use as a default on all kind of devices and applications myself.

-#### Features Left to Implement